cornelinux/wordpress-strong-authentication/readme.txt

 == Frequently Asked Questions ==

-===Q: What happens if my authentication backend is offline===
+Q: What happens if my authentication backend is offline?

-If your authentication backend is offline, the users are not able to authenticate with OTP.
+A: If your authentication backend is offline, the users are not able to authenticate with OTP.
 This is the same as if you SQL server is down or your LDAP server is not reachable.

    Alas, you can configure certain users, who will not be authenticated against the backend but within wordpres.
 This can be an emergency entry.

 == Changelog ==